star-system-labs/protocol-fees/vocs/docs/pages/technical-reference/IV3FeeAdapter.md

 ### collect

-Collects protocol fees from the specified pools to the designated `ASSET_SINK`
+Collects protocol fees from the specified pools to the designated `TOKEN_JAR`

 ```solidity